i02sopop/gotemplate/README.md

 # gotemplate
 This repo is a template to start a new go project.
+The binary generated only shows a hello world message, but it have the enough infrastucture and code to start a go project and run the tests.

+# How to use it

 To build the *gotemplate* command run: